 Why open innovation?
-Open innovation allows organizations to bring together people from different backgrounds and disciplines in a collaborative environment to come up with solutions that would otherwise never exist.
-Also, open innovation programs are becoming the way to solve problems and generate ideas as they are less time and resources consuming than traditional R&D.
+Open innovation is an approach to solving complex problems with less time and resources than traditional R&D. It allows organizations to bring together people from different backgrounds in a collaborative environment to come up with solutions that would otherwise never exist.

 How can you put together your open innovation strategy in 5 steps?